 - The self-harm admission rate in Kent is not significantly higher than the England average. - Rates of self-harm are significantly higher in South Asian women in England compared to white men or women or South Asian men.
 Rates are highest in South Asian women aged <35.
-South Asian women are also less likely to attend A&E following a repeated episode of self-harm. - There is currently conflicting evidence regarding rates of self-harm in other ethnic groups in England. - People who self-harm repeatedly are at greater risk of suicide than the general population with some studies demonstrating a 30-fold increase in risk of suicide, with greatest risk in the 6 months after the 1st episode of self-harm.
+South Asian women are also less likely to attend A&E following a repeated episode of self-harm. - There is currently conflicting evidence regarding rates of self-harm in other ethnic groups in England. - People who self-harm repeatedly are at greater risk of suicide than the general population with some studies demonstrating a 30-fold increase in risk of suicide, with greatest risk in the six months after the 1st episode of self-harm.
+Men who self-harm are more than twice as likely as women to die by suicide with the risk for both genders increasing with age.